PrimeCarers/carer-knowledgebase/_posts/2019-12-01-primecarers-dashboard-summary.md

 ## Account Summary

-From your logged-in account, you can manage all aspect of care.
-From messaging carers, to finding more and everything in-between.
-Us this are to:
+From your logged-in account, you can manage all aspect of your care work.
+From messaging clients, to improving your profile to win more clients,, and everything in-between.
+Use this area to:
- - Chat to your carers - To see if they are right for you
+ - Chat to your clients - To see if they are right for you
- - Book introductory visits - Meeting and interviewing carers
+ - Accept and manage visits - Meeting and working for clients
- - Book paid visits - Paying for the care
  - Manage your calendar - Who is doing what and when
- - Feedback of your carers - Leave them public feedback to others know how great they agreed
- - Manage patient details - Share everything about the patient, so you don't have to repeat yourself
- - Manage payments - See who has been paid and how much
+ - Manage income - See how when you have been paid and how much
+ - Keep track of you carer miles - And shar the link with your friends to get more care miles
+ - Report - Report back to clients on the work you have done, so they know what you are doing for their loved companies
  - Report issues - Share any issues with the team, so we can help you

 If you have any questions, email us on admin@primecarers.co.uk or give us a call on 02033693624